gumaerc-testorg/4.614-fall-2002/content/pages/lecture-notes/mughal.md

 {{</ image-gallery >}}
 **The Taj Mahal in Agra**

 (1632-54).
 (Crown Palace) The majestic mausoleum built for the empress Mumtaz Mahal by her husband Shah Jahan.
 Iconographically highly charged, it represents the epitome of Islamic mausolea.
-Its plan is that of a Hasht Bihisht with four [minarets]({{< baseurl >}}/pages/lecture-notes/glossary#minaret) framing it on the four sides of its square platform.
+Its plan is that of a Hasht Bihisht with four {{% resource_link 851489fb-7279-2905-c810-64a265ac9cc3 "minarets" "#minaret" %}} framing it on the four sides of its square platform.

 **The Tomb of Akbar at Sikandra**